TASRobotics/RaidZero-Programming-Guide/guides/PID.md

 This is a guide for what PID is and how to tune it.
 This will be based off the TalonSRX.
 If you are using some other motor controller, read about it online.

+Most of the information comes from the CTRE documentation.
+It is highly recommended to [read through this manual](https://phoenix-documentation.readthedocs.io/en/latest/index.html).

 PID control is what we currently use to control the motors for autonomous.
 What it does is you set a setpoint, then the sensors report data, then the data is processed to the correct motor power to get what you desired.
 In other words, it is closed loop control.
 Below is a flowchart of how it works:

 ![PID Flowchart](https://upload.wikimedia.org/wikipedia/commons/4/40/Pid-feedback-nct-int-correct.png)